eswan18/ethanswan.com/content/posts/2025/2025-04-23-tool-lifecycle-trap/index.md

 Mandate compliance, and make teams *prove it* unless they use your internal tools that handle compliance for them.
 Again, they'll choose to just use the tools unless they're awful.

-You can't rely on good product leadership to overcome this problem, although many organizations try to.
+You shouldn't rely on good product leadership alone to overcome this problem, although many organizations try to.
 With external-facing features, product owners are motivated to understand users so they can drive sales (i.e. adoption) of the product.
 But when the product is mandated, as it is in required internal tooling, there's no "ground truth" indicating whether it's any good -- adoption is guaranteed regardless and product owners have no incentive to search for UX issues.